n3slami/Ef-RAFT/README.md

  ## Citation
-If you use this repository for your research or wish to refer to our distillation method, please use the following BibTeX entry:
+If you use this repository for your research or wish to refer to our method, please use the following BibTeX entry:
 ```bibtex

 ```